MonoGame/MonoGame/README.md

  * [Tools/MGCB](Tools/MGCB) is the command line tool for content processing.
  * [Tools/2MGFX](Tools/2MGFX) is the command line effect compiler tool.
  * The [Tools/Pipeline](Tools/Pipeline) tool is a GUI frontend for content processing.

-You can generate solutions for platforms that are not buildable from the current OS with: `mono Protobuild.exe --generate $PLATFORM`.

 ## Helpful Links